asdlei99/simple-audio-c99/README.md

 ## Features
  * Should work on Windows, Mac OS and Linux.
  * Compatable with all FFmpeg supported file formats.
- * Single file written completely in C99.
+ * Simple files with many comments written entirely in C99.
  * Easy to use CLI interface.

 ## Installation